MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_ ServiceType** - An abstract categorization of the location of a file like “SharePoint”, “OneDrive”, “Local”, “WOPI”, etc., and explicitly not the actual location of the file.
+- **Data_ ServiceType** - An abstract categorization of the location of a file like "SharePoint", "OneDrive", "Local", "WOPI", etc., and explicitly not the actual location of the file.

 - **Data_InviteeCount** - The total number of contacts invited to a document in one invite action.

-- **Data_LinkType** - A hard-coded string that describes the kind of invite operation performed like “ViewOnly” and “ViewAndEdit”.
+- **Data_LinkType** - A hard-coded string that describes the kind of invite operation performed like "ViewOnly" and "ViewAndEdit".

 - **Data_MessageLength** - A numerical count of the total number of characters sent in the invite message.

-- **Data_ShareScenario** - A hard coded string description of where within the application’s user interface the file is being shared from including but not limited to, “FileMenu”, “OpenTabShareActionMenu”, “RecentTabShareActionMenu”.
+- **Data_ShareScenario** - A hard coded string description of where within the application's user interface the file is being shared from including but not limited to, "FileMenu", "OpenTabShareActionMenu", "RecentTabShareActionMenu".

 #### Office_DocsUI_SharingUI_SendACopyOperation